jlevy/og-equity-compensation/README.md

 [exercising stock options](#stock-options).

-[What to negotiate](#negotiation-tips) and [when to exercise](#some-stock-option-scenarios) are among the many decisions individuals have to make when it comes to equity compensation, any or all of which can have **major financial outcomes.**
+[What to negotiate](#negotiation-tips) and [when to exercise](#some-stock-option-scenarios) are among the decisions individuals have to make that can have **major outcomes** financially.
 Because the value of employee equity is determined by the fate of the company, when a company does not succeed, an employee’s equity may be [worth nothing](#what-is-private-stock-worth?), and the [costs](#taxes-on-equity-compensation) of [exercising](#stock-options) may not be recouped.
-When a company does succeed, an employee may fall into [catastrophic tax pitfalls](#tax-dangers) because they didn’t anticipate the tax consequences of their decisions.
+Even when a company does succeed, an employee may fall into [catastrophic tax pitfalls](#tax-dangers) because they didn’t anticipate the tax consequences of their decisions.